AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 ```
 <p></p>

-The directional albedo is the quantity referenced by the [&lt;layer>](#node-layer) node when performing albedo-scaled vertical layering of a top BSDF over a base.
+Directional albedo measures energy scattered by a BSDF, but it does not distinguish energy reflected away from a layer stack, energy transmitted toward the next layer, and energy absorbed by the top layer.
+The [&lt;layer>](#node-layer) node therefore uses a separate pass-through quantity supplied by each layerable BSDF.

 #### Energy Compensation